 Enable Dark Mode for Windows 10 Settings and Apps

-Enable the Dark Theme in Microsoft Edge
+Enable Dark Mode in Microsoft Edge

-You can also choose to set your theme separately in the Groove music player and Movies & TV video player apps.
+You can also set your theme separately in the Groove music player and Movies & TV video player apps.
 However, they’ll just use your system theme setting by default.
 You don’t have to change the setting manually, as you do with Edge.

 Enable the Dark Theme in Microsoft Office